There's No Trick to Good Oral Health

 - Floss daily to remove plaque from in between teeth.

-- Visit the dentist for regular checkups.
+- Visit your dentist for regular checkups.
 The frequency of dental visits should be based upon your individual needs and discussed with your dentist.

-- Establish a daily oral health care routine, which includes brushing and flossing, and eating a nutritious diet.
+- Establish a daily oral health care routine, which includes brushing, flossing, and eating a nutritious diet.

-- Parents and caregivers can minimize the ghoulish effects that treats can have on children's teeth.
-Remember, tooth decay can be prevented by selecting healthy foods and brushing and flossing every day.
+- You can reduce the ghoulish effects that treats can have on teeth.
+With your help and supervision, your child's risk of tooth decay can be reduced and even prevented.

 Babies and Primary Teeth

-Primary (baby) teeth are susceptible to decay as soon as they appear.
-Decay can occur when baby teeth are frequently exposed to liquids containing sugar that is not removed (cleaned), such as milk, formula, fruit juice, sodas and other sweetened drinks.
-When children are allowed to drink sugary liquids from a bottle or sippy cup, the sugars can pool around the teeth and gums and feed the bacteria that cause decay.
+Your child's teeth are susceptible to decay as soon as they appear in the mouth.
+Decay can occur when baby teeth are frequently exposed to liquids containing sugar, such as milk, formula, fruit juice, sodas and other sweetened drinks.
+When your child's first tooth appears, start a routine of cleaning the teeth to remove sugars that pool around the teeth and gums.